kran0/gearwheel/README.md

 ## What Gearwheels does?
 And why?

 * Transparent substitution of commands like `docker` `docker-compose` `mvn` and such (potentially any command or program) with their dockerised versions;
-  * Usefull if the tool is ugly and dirty and you just wahnt not to install in on the host;
+  * Usefull if the tool is ugly and dirty and you just dont wahnt to install it on the host;
   * Usefull when incompatible tools rejects to run on the same host;
   * Usefull to get new and even edge versions of tools on industrial distributives.
 * Run tools using 'services' like dind and use them seamless with dockerized tools;
   * Same as above including build in modern dind while host's dockerd is 1.12+;
-  * + Per build service isolation.
+  * Per build service isolation.
 * Export docker images and docker volumes standart way.
   * After build finishes, the service will automatic export its artifacts.

-You can use CI/CD machine with with only:
+You can use CI/CD machine with only:
 - Coreutils;
 - Docker v1.12+;
 - Gearwheel.

 No other tools needed, you can even use coreutils from busybox:latest inside your build script.

 ## How to use Gearwheels?